NikitaDouglas/SimpleCheckout/README.md

 I'm going to begin this exercise with the assumption that I am the shopper in the user stories.
 I'm going to run feature tests on IRB and also create a couple of Domain Model Diagrams for my work.

+In my initial plan for this challenge I drew a sequence diagram with three classes:
+`Item`, `Checkout`, `Formatter`.
+Given the aim of this exercise is to break one class into two, I can see that I can initially format the price with a private method in `Checkout` and then delegate that to a new class `Formatter`.